aboutyou/dart_packages/packages/sign_in_with_apple/README.md

 Furthermore, when handling the incoming credentials on the client, make sure to only overwrite the current (guest) session of the user once your own server have validated the incoming `code` parameter, such that your app is not susceptible to malicious incoming links (e.g. logging out the current user).

 ### iOS

+For the tutorial we assume that you manage your app's signing certificates and profiles via Xcode (compared to alternate methods like [Fastlane match](https://docs.fastlane.tools/actions/match/)) and are signed in to the same Apple ID you used in the Apple Developer Portal.
+At this point you should have added the Sign in with Apple capability to either your own app's capabilities or the test application you created to run the example.
+Additionally this assumes that you have at least one iOS device registered in your developer account for local testing.

+#### Example

+* Open the `example` folder in a terminal and run `flutter packages get`
+* Open `example/ios/Runner.xcworkspace` in Xcode
+* Under `Runner` (file browser side bar) -> `Targets` -> `Runner` -> `Signing & Capabilities` set the "Bundle Identifier" ("App ID") you have created in the Apple Developer Portal earlier
+* Now open a terminal in the `example` folder and execute the follow commands
+  * `cd ios`
+  * `bundle install`, to install the Ruby dependencies used for Cocoapods
+  * `bundle exec pod install`, to install the Cocoapods for the iOS project
+* In the terminal navigate back to the root of the `example` folder and `flutter run` on your test device